alpsteam/autonomous-labs/lab-1/lab-1.md

 This page allows you to select a time period using the calendar.
 By default, ADW stores performance data for the past 8 days.

 Click the Monitor SQL tab to look at the SQL statements in your instance.
 This page shows you a list of long running statements that are running or were completed.
-You can see if the statement is running, completed, or queued, the start and end time, duration, etc…
+You can see if the statement is running, completed, or queued, the start and end time, duration, etc...

 ![I70](images/i70.png)

 To download an active real-time SQL Monitor report for a statement, select that statement and click the Download Report button.
 This will save a local SQL Monitor report to your client machine.

 To see the detailed execution plan for a statement, select that statement and click the Show Details button.
-This shows you more detailed information on the statement, like the full SQL text, database activity, IO activity, etc…
+This shows you more detailed information on the statement, like the full SQL text, database activity, IO activity, etc...

 ![I71](images/i71.png)